-This corded electric pole saw is one of the best and most reliable on the market.
-It is backed up by Black+Decker’s ongoing investment in research and development plus their first-class customer care and spare parts availability – they have a reputation to maintain, which works in the customer’s favour!
+This corded pole saw is one of the best and most reliable corded electric pole saws on the market.
+It is backed up by Black+Decker’s ongoing investment in research and development plus their first-class customer care and spare parts availability – they have a reputation to maintain, which works in the customer’s favor!

 - A powerful corded, 6.5-amp, inline electric motor – keeps going till you finish the job.
 Doesn’t fade like battery powered tools do when they lose charge.